o4codes/schema-generator/README.md

 ## Schema Generator

-This is the submission forr the data2bot python engineer assessment.
+This is the submission for the data2bot python engineer assessment.
 A schema generator is developed to parse a given json file to a schema description of the content.
 Sample datasets are present in the **data** directory, and the equivalent parsed schema is present in the **schema** directory.
-The program responsible for the generation of schema file is present in the **executors** directory.
+The program responsible for the generation of schema file is present in the **schema_generator** directory.
 It contains the Schema Data Types supported and a SchemaGenerator class which performs the parsing of data to schema.
 The generated schema contains the data type of the attributes of the data and also go ahead to compute for where data is nested in an array or object.
-Therefore a summary structure of the schema is ass followss:
+Therefore a summary structure of the schema is as followss:

 ```json
     {